10 'Star Wars' Characters Who Should Get Their Own Spinoff Film

-While we can expect that film December 2015, there are also a number of “Star Wars” spinoff films in addition to the three already planned.

-While fanboys contemplate the next sequel’s plot, no one’s really sure what the spinoffs shall entail either.
+Now that we know we’ll be getting “Star Wars” spinoff films in addition to episodes VII, VIII, and IX, everyone wants to know which characters will appear on the big screen.
+There have been rumours and reports that characters from Han Solo to Yoda will get their own feature, but until we hear from Lucasfilm, it’s anyone’s guess which characters will be getting their own film.

-We’re rounded up 10 characters we’d like to see in theatres from the obvious to a few you may not be familiar with — unless you know the extended universe.
+We’re rounded up 10 characters we’d like to see in theatres from the obvious to a few you may not be familiar with unless you know the extended “Star Wars” family.

-ANY OF THE SOLO CHILDREN: If you're not big on 'Star Wars' mythology, Han and Leia eventually have three children: Anakin, Jaina, and Jacen.

-BOBA FETT: He's been rumoured to get his own spinoff, which would make for a good storyline since the orphan was left to grow up on his own.
+Fett's also rumoured to get his own spinoff film which would make for a good storyline since the orphan was left to grow up on his own.

 A few times, Lucas himself ceased others from delving into Yoda's species origin in the form of playing cards and publications.
 It's been thought that's so the green Jedi could one day have his own film.

-DARTH MAUL: There are a lot of Sith lords we'd like to see on the big screen (Nihilus, Bane, Traya) but we always wanted to see more of the mysterious double-bladed lightsaber wielding Sith who said but two lines in Episode I.

-DARTH REVAN: For anyone who has ever played Knights of the Old Republic (KOTOR), one of the best 'Star Wars' storylines that can be adapted to the big screen is the story of the Jedi-turned Sith who gets his memory cleansed and starts life over as a Jedi.
+For anyone who has ever played Knights of the Old Republic (KOTOR), one of the best 'Star Wars' storylines that can be adapted to the big screen is the story of Darth Revan, a Jedi-turned Sith who gets his memory cleansed and starts life over as a Jedi.

 He eventually finds out his true identity as a Sith after a confrontation with an old ally and must decide whether to stay with his new Jedi clan or return to the Dark Side.